 -

 Smart Home Integration: As smart homes become more prevalent, accurate measurements are essential for installing and configuring various devices.
 Smart sensors and systems may require precise dimensions of rooms, walls, and furniture.
-This has led to an increased demand for easy-to-use measurement tools and apps that can seamlessly integrate with smart home platforms.
+This has led to an increased demand for easy-to-use measurement tools and apps that can smoothly integrate with smart home platforms.

 From a professional standpoint, these technological advancements enhance efficiency and precision in measurement tasks.
 Architects, engineers, contractors, and interior designers can benefit from these tools, reducing the time and effort required for manual measurements and conversions.